deeppavlov/chatsky/docs/source/user_guides/basic_conceptions.rst

 To create a conversational service using Dialog Flow Framework (DFF), you start by defining the overall dialogue goal and breaking down the dialogue into smaller scenarios based on the user intents or actions that you want to cover.
-DFF's Domain-Specific Language makes it easy to break down the dialog script into `flows`, i.e. named node groups, unified by a specific purpose.
+DFF's Domain-Specific Language makes it easy to break down the dialog script into `flows`, i.e. named groups of nodes unified by a specific purpose.

-For instance, if one of the dialog options that we provide to the user is to play a game, the bot can have a 'game' node group that targets this subject, while other flows cover other topics, like telling the time, telling the weather, etc.
+For instance, if one of the dialog options that we provide to the user is to play a game, the bot can have a 'game' flow that contains dialog states related to this subject, while other flows cover other topics, e.g. 'time' flow can include questions and answers related to telling the time, 'weather' to telling the weather, etc.

 Creating Dialogue Flows for User Scenarios
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Once you have DFF installed, you can define dialogue flows targeting various user scenarios
+Once you have DFF installed, you can define dialog flows targeting various user scenarios
-and to combine them in a global script object.
-A flow consists of one or more nodes that represent conversation turns.
+and combine them in a global script object.
+A flow consists of one or more nodes
+that represent conversation turns.

 .. note::